ThinkBigAnalytics/dss_vantageplugin/resource/documentation/raw markdown/dataiku_dss_aster_analytics_plugin_user_guide/README.md

 * Cluster Analysis
 * Data Transformation

-Aster Analytics Plugin provides a user interface-based way of building SQL-MR queries to be sent to an Aster database.
-Input and output managed datasets are located in the connected Aster database.
-All SQL-MR queries are also executed in-database.
+The Teradata Vantage Analytic Functions Plugin provides a user interface-based way of building Vantage Analytic queries to be sent to a Teradata database.
+Input and output managed datasets are located in the connected Teradata database.
+All analytic queries are also executed in-database.